conduition/conduition.io/source/_posts/fast-slh-dsa.md

 ### Comparison to RustCrypto and Official

 Neither RustCrypto nor the SPHINCS+ team implemented multithreading inside their code.
 Though one could use their libraries with multiple threads to produce distinct signatures or verify signatures in parallel, there is no way to use a CPU's spare available cores to speed up the latency of singular operations within these libraries.

+It is worth noting [Scott Fluhrer's `parallel-sphincsplus` implementation](https://github.com/sphincs/parallel-sphincsplus), which offers multithreaded signing and key-generation, as well as AVX-512 support.

 # Massive Parallelism